 Frostpunk from 11 Bit Studios. the creators of The War of Mine, is a game which challenges you to lead a society through the darkest, and coldest, of days.

-Leadership in games is often painted as something to be celebrated, an ability which gives a breadth of power over which you control many under you, Frostpunk isn’t dissimilar in this, however where other building or management games will have you watch a population number (Banished, Simcity) or paw over supply lines (Settlers, Valhalla Hills) it is instead more interested in the feeling of the society —as represented by two large bars at the bottom of the screen, discontent and hope— and how a stubborn player might peel away aspects of modern Humanity and society in order to survive.
+Leadership in games is often painted as something to be celebrated, an ability which gives a breadth of power over which you control many under you.
+Frostpunk isn’t dissimilar in this, however where other building or management games will have you watch a population number (Banished, Simcity) or paw over supply lines (Settlers, Valhalla Hills) it is instead more interested in the feeling of the society.
+It represents this through two large bars at the bottom of the screen, discontent and hope.
+The game is also special in how it challenges the stubborn player to peel away aspects of modern Humanity and society in order to survive.

-It starts simply, a cluster of adults gathered around a gigantic, heaving monstrosity of the Industrial Age, a three-storey high furnace sat inert and lifeless, a strange obelisk-like pillar in the middle of a large, crater-like clearing.
-Players then quickly set to work assigning their experts or commoners to work the various resource deposits which litter the snow, once you’ve got enough coal you can spark up the furnace as to keep a pocket of warm air around the generator.
+It starts simply, a cluster of adults gathered around a gigantic, heaving monstrosity of the Industrial Age.
+A three-storey high furnace sat inert and lifeless, a strange obelisk-like pillar in the middle of a large, crater-like clearing.
+Players then quickly set to work assigning their experts or commoners to work the various resource deposits which litter the snow.
+Once you have enough coal you can spark up the furnace, generating a pocket of warm air around the generator.
 From there you have to build accommodation, work-spaces, medical quarters, facilities and more.

-With most games of the ilk, this would be enough.
-You’d keep filling up the furnace with the coal while starting harvesting the battered pallets and securing the metal sheets for construction, and sending out hunters to gather food to feed people.
+With most games of this ilk, this would be enough.
+You’d keep filling up the furnace with the coal while starting to harvest the battered pallets and securing the metal sheets for construction.
+All while sending out hunters to gather food to feed people.
 That, actually, is the core of the game.
-But, the chills spikes more often than it lulls, and over-exposure to the cold leads to sickness, and there’s never enough room.
-Soon, before even the technology tree is opened, the game’s Laws screen pushes itself to the forefront of the experience.
+But, deadly chills spike more often than they lull, and over-exposure to the cold leads to sickness, and there’s never enough room.
+Soon — before even the technology tree is opened — the game’s Laws screen pushes itself to the forefront of the experience.

 I, being a bleeding-heart of sorts, couldn’t stomach the idea of shoving the kids down the mines, and I also wasn’t too keen on emergency shifts or, as Żywiczyński explained it, hacking off the limbs of the wounded as to try and keep them working for a little bit longer.